Gaurav-153/Store-Rating-WebApp/README.md

-# ⭐ Store Rating Web Application
+# ⭐ Store Rating WebApp

 A full-stack web application where users can register, log in, and submit ratings (1–5) for stores on the platform.
 The system supports three roles: **System Administrator**, **Normal User**, and **Store Owner**, each with role-based functionalities.